All Episodes

 I never said.

-The surprising thing is that the same publication I found out because I had published, the previous one that was arrested was the Pope.
+The surprising thing is that the same publication, I found out because I had published the previous one that was arrested was the Pope.

-We are good company.
+So we are a good company.

 At least I was in good company.